Thursday, October 29, 2015

 Working-class organization begins when silk workers of Lyons

-form a union and rather than demanding a lower price for bread, insist on higher wages.
+form a union and instead of demanding a lower price for bread, insist on higher wages.

 (In 1831 and 1834)